 - Take note of any notice period requirements, which specify how much advance notice must be given before termination.

-- Check for any grounds for immediate termination without notice, such as misconduct or breach of contract.
+- Check for any grounds for immediate termination without notice under the following circumstances: misconduct, breach of contract, or other serious violations as specified in the contract.

 - Assess any consequences or penalties mentioned in the clause, such as forfeiture of pay or benefits upon termination.